-Steel grade A1 is especially designed for machining.
-Due to high sulfur content the steels within this grade have lower resistance to corrosion than corresponding steels with normal sulfur content.
+Steels of grade A1 are specially designed for machining.
+Due to high sulfur content, the steels within this grade have lower resistance to corrosion than corresponding steels with normal sulfur content.

 Steels of grade A2 are the most frequently used stainless steels.
 They are used for kitchen equipment and apparatus for the chemical industry.
-Steels within this grade are not suitable in non-oxidizing acid and agents with chloride content, i.e. swimming pools and sea water.
+Steels within this grade are not suitable for use in non-oxidizing acid and agents with chloride content, i.e. in swimming pools and sea water.

-Steels of grade A3 are stabilized "stainless steels" with properties of the steels in grade A2.
+Steels of grade A3 are stabilized "stainless steels" with properties of steels of grade A2.

-Steels of grade A4 are "acid proof steels", which are Mo-alloyed and give a considerably better resistance to corrosion.
-A4 is used to a great extent by the cellulose industry as this steel grade is developed for boiling sulfuric acid (thus given the name "acid proof") and is, to a certain extent, also suitable in an environment with chloride content.
-A4 is also frequently used by the food industry and by the ship-building industry.
+Steels of grade A4 are "acid proof steels", which are Mo alloyed and give a considerably better resistance to corrosion.
+A4 is used to a great extent by the cellulose industry, as this steel grade is developed for boiling sulfuric acid (hence the name "acid proof") and is, to a certain extent, also suitable in an environment with chloride content.
+A4 is also frequently used by the food industry and by the shipbuilding industry.

-Steels of grade A5 are stabilized "acid proof steels" with properties of the steels in grade A4.
+Steels of grade A5 are stabilized "acid proof steels" with properties of steels of grade A4.